- Latin America

 Before 1989 a select few were allowed to move to West Berlin, but could never return to the East.
 Thomas’s parents waited five years for their request to move, and after being accepted had 24 hours to leave the country forever.
 Thomas couldn’t see his parents until the Wall was opened.
 Diana’s brother had the exact same experience.
 She thought she would never see him again.
 This is why the opening of the Wall was such a momentous occasion for them, not because it signaled the end of the Cold War, but because it meant you could see your family.

 Before I moved to Berlin to teach, I had been here twice, once for a study abroad trip, and another time for fun.
 During all that time I had only met one person who was actually from Berlin—my host mother during my study abroad.
 That is because Berlin is now a magnet for people from people all around the world, and the real Berliners are now hard to spot.
 Now, I know dozens of them.
 I’ve lived with one, eaten Christmas goose with some, celebrated birthdays with many, and now I’m dating one.
 These connections to a unique history, to incredible stories, and to these people were only made possible by teaching English.

-Jacob Arthur is 26 from Lynchburg, Virginia, with a BA in history from Virginia Tech University in 2012.
-He was a server in a family owned restaurant for three years before moving to Berlin, Germany, to teach English.
-To learn more about Jacob's experiences read: Teaching English in Berlin, Germany: Alumni Q&A with Jacob Arthur.
+Jacob Arthur is 27 from Lynchburg, Virginia with a BA in history from Virginia Tech University in 2012.
+He was a waiter in a family-owned restaurant before deciding to get TEFL certified with International TEFL Academy and fly off to Berlin, Germany to teach English.

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.